 Caressing, kissing and intercourse are exclusively for married Christians.
+That is according to christian marriage rules.
 Before marriage, the furthest you can go with showing affection is hugging and holding hands.

 The Bible clearly rules intimacy before marriage to be sin.
 Even if you get intimate with a partner you will eventually marry, it is still sin.

 Physical intimacy before marriage will create sin in your relationship and the sin will push God away from your relationship.

 With God out of your relationship, the devil will have free reign in your relationship.
 That is one reason why it is important to avoid intimacy before marriage.